muyechenecon/muyechenecon.github.io/_pages/about.md

 I am a Ph.D. candidate in Economics in the Department of Economics at Cornell University.

-I am an environmental economist studying the relationships between environmental quality, labor markets, and health.
+I am an environmental economist studying how environmental quality and policies impact labor markets and health.

 I expect to graduate in May 2022.